riverita16/Borealis/README.md

   - User can up/down vote a song and the queue adjusts

   - For **front-end**:
-    - Show album art and other song info
+    - Show album art and audio visualization
-    - Display song quote
+    - Display song info
     - Other view shows visual representation of song selection algorithm
+    - Maybe **Anvil** for python
+    - **openframeworks** looks cool for visualization

 - **Reelgood API** to find similar movies to input
   - Show streaming options for suggestions